indiamaris/CDWM-Projetos-2023/README.md

 ## Getting Started

-To get started with GameHub, follow these steps:
+To get started with INDIA games, follow these steps:

 1. Clone this repository to your local machine.